How To Apply For Restoration Of Status Canada?

 2. Apply for a Study or Work Permit Extension or Restoration status

-You still have the choice to applyĀ for a study or work permit extension or a restoration status if more than 90 days have passed after the expiration of your status.
-To do this, you must apply for a new study permission and justifyĀ your delay in requesting an extension.Ā More documentation could be needed to support the delay on this route.Ā
+You still have the choice to apply for a study permit extension or work permit extension or a restoration of status if more than 90 days have passed after the expiration of your status.
+You must apply for a new study permission and justify your delay in requesting an extension.
+More documentation could be needed to support the delay on this route.

 3. Leave Canada and Apply from Outside